 to Camp Polk, Louisiana, where it was taking part in

-maneuvers, the battalion was ordered to remain behind
+maneuvers, the battalion was ordered report to Camp

-at Camp Polk.
-It was on a side of a hill that
+Polk.
+It was on a side of a hill that the

-the battalion members learned that it had been
+battalion members learned that it had been assigned to

-with the battalion.
-Most of the members of the
+returned to the battalion.
+Most of the members

-battalion were allowed to return home to say their
+of the battalion were allowed to return home to say

-goodbyes, while others remained at Camp Polk, to ready
+their goodbyes, while others remained at Camp Polk, to

-the tanks and half-tracks and tanks they had received
+ready the tanks and half-tracks and tanks they had

 The soldiers had a short stay in Hawaii.
 During this time, Russell wrote this letter home: